GulnazSerikbay/Health-Data-Analysis/readme.txt

 Mini project on analyzing the user's health data using python's ML libraries.
-Data collection, Data Wrangling and Modeling was done by the author.
+Includes Data collection, Data Wrangling and Modeling in a Jupyter Notebook.

-Data was collected from the real mobile application of IOS that tracks the health data allowed by the user.
+Data was collected from the IOS mobile application that tracks the health data.

 The datasets for each user is different according to the settings established by the user.
 For example, one user might block the tracking option for walking speed, while the other user allows it.